foliant-docs/foliantcontrib.init/foliant/cli/init/templates/base/src/index.md

-# Welcome to Foliant
+# Welcome to $title

-Content goes here.
+Your content goes here.